Data is the process

 Cornwall’s a region that can especially gain through open data, networked community and by developing digital business models for industries and activities.
 From coastal erosion to housing management, from the engagement of local views to the internet of things, we hope to promote an appreciation of how building digital intelligence collectively using open data can make a positive impact both socially and commercially across Cornwall.

-Networked, seamless, open, compelling and beyond profit.
+Networked, seamless, open, compelling and purpose beyond profit.
 Data is the process that fuels the strategic design of all networked and digital organisation, it seems to me.
 Open data is the means to make that fuel sustainable and accessible to all.